gaoshenghan1130/student_info/Readme.md

 # STUDENT INFO

+## Notes

+- This project is currently intended for backend storage of points of students for ieee umich student branch.

 ## Instruction

 - This is a simple java and SQL project that takes in student information and stores it with MYSQL database.

 ## How to run the project

+- Requirements:
+  - JDK 8 or above
+  - MySQL Server
+  - Make sure to have `make` installed on your system.
+For Windows users, you can install it via [GnuWin](http://gnuwin32.sourceforge.net/packages/make.htm) or use a package manager like [Chocolatey](https://chocolatey.org/install); or just use a WSL terminal.

 - Clone the project to your local machine.
 - Open the project in your favorite IDE.
-- Navigate to "*/student_info" and type the following command in the terminal:
+- Navigate to "*/student_info" and type the following command in the terminal(or execute `run.sh` in the project root):

 ```bash
    make
    make run
 ```

-### For Windows users

-- WSL is nessesary to run the project on Windows.
-- Install WSL and follow the same steps as above in the WSL terminal.

 ## How to use the project